ShivenCSP/Exam-Codes/README.md

 The program shows subtle differences between npcs by random sampling, making every character different than others and unique for a better experience and meeting new personalities of people.
 The goal of this project is to give an easy and simple way to add people to worlds, without having to spend grueling hours to make it yourself.
 It was made so it gives all the information about the npc in organized and detailed form.

-For example
+For example:

     # prints everything in 0.2 second intrevals for smoothness

     print("\n\n____________________________________")
     print(f"Name: {name}")